 The CGNC Committee benchmarks both executive and director compensation against a comparator group (the "Comparator Group"), which is comprised of publicly traded companies that (i) are of comparable size, scope, market presence and/or complexity to the Corporation, (ii) overlap or are similar to the Corporation's operations, (iii) comprise the Corporation's primary competition for talent and for customers, and whose (iv) pay data is publicly available.
 Industries reflected in the Comparator Group include construction and engineering, industrial machinery, trading companies and distributors, consulting, research and other services, auto parts and equipment, oil and gas equipment and services, environmental and facilities services and transportation.
 The Corporation is approximately positioned slightly above median of the Comparator Group in revenue terms, which is mostly comprised of companies ranging from approximately one third to three times the size of the Corporation.
 The Corporation also assesses assets and market capitalization as secondary lenses through which to benchmark compensation.
-In October 2021, Meridian undertook a review of the Comparator Group to determine whether the Corporation's comparator companies continued to be relevant and appropriate and to affirm the underlying selection criteria used to select the Corporation's peers.
-Based on Meridian's recommendation, the Corporation retained its existing selection criteria and approach.
-The current Comparator Group was recommended by the CGNC Committee's independent compensation consultant, Meridian, and approved by the CGNC Committee in February 2022, taking into account the Corporation's direct competitors for executive talent.
+The current Comparator Group was recommended by Meridian and approved by the CGNC Committee in February 2022, taking into account the Corporation's direct competitors for executive talent.
 The Comparator Group includes high performance companies, market share leaders, innovators, and businesses with desirable cultures and recognized management talent.
-Some U.S. competitors are included in the Comparator Group in order to capture a sufficient number of companies of comparable size, complexity and pool of talent due to the limited number of comparable publicly traded construction and infrastructure companies in Canada.
+Some U.S. competitors are included in the Comparator Group in order to capture a sufficient number of companies of comparable size, complexity and pool of talent due to the limited number of comparable publicly-traded construction and infrastructure companies in Canada.
 The Corporation does not target compensation to a particular level but looks at compensation levels of the Comparator Group as a reference in setting compensation.